 Cloud Memory Business Unit

-Estimated ~35-40% of revenue (FY2025) of revenue
+Estimated ~35-40% of revenue (FY2025)

 Primary beneficiary of AI-driven HBM3E demand from hyperscalers; highest ASP products and fastest-growing segment driving FY2025 margin recovery.